samuelmugisha/personalised_treatments/README.md

 misrepresent the true therapeutic exposure.
 Improving the effectiveness of treatment adherence measures saves lives, time and money.

+**Methods:** <br>
-**Methods:** We have implemented a system to model the pharmacokinetics of drugs taken by patients (with particular relevance to haemophilia) and ranked patients according to adherence from a defined therapeutic threshold.
-Data were obtained from Haemtrack; a patient diary system used by patients in the UK.
-We have implemented and compared ranking algorithms based on manhattan and euclidean distance, and Dynamic Time Warping.
+- Implemented a system to model the pharmacokinetics of drugs taken by patients (with particular relevance to haemophilia) and ranked patients according to adherence from a defined therapeutic threshold.
+- Data was obtained from
+Haemtrack; a patient diary system used by patients in the UK.
+- Implemented and compared ranking algorithms based on manhattan and euclidean distance, and Dynamic Time Warping.

+**Results:** <br>
-**Results:** A list of patients, ranked by their adherence according to their euclidean and manhattan distance was obtained.
-The same patient listing was obtained using the Dynamic Time warping algorithm; this consistency of order acts as informal validation of the ranking.
-Health professionals could be prompted by email at predefined intervals informing them of non-adherent patients.
+- A list of patients, ranked by their adherence according to their euclidean and manhattan distance was obtained.
+- The same patient listing was obtained using the Dynamic Time warping algorithm; this consistency of order acts as informal validation of the ranking.
+- Health professionals could be prompted by email at predefined intervals informing them of non-adherent patients.

+**Conclusion:** <br>
-**Conclusion:** The proposed adherence measure captured pharmacokinetic properties of the drug and the patient drug-taking behavior.
-Patients were ranked according to their adherence and health professionals could be prompted by email notifying them of non-adherent patients, improving monitoring of patient adherence especially as regards to chronic diseases and potentially saving time, money and lives.
+- The proposed adherence measure captured pharmacokinetic properties of the drug and the patient drug-taking behavior.
+- Patients were ranked according to their adherence and health professionals could be prompted by email notifying them of non-adherent patients, improving monitoring of patient adherence especially as regards to chronic diseases and potentially saving time, money and lives.

-**Key Terms:**
+**Key Terms:** <br>
 - Adherence
 - Pharmacokinetics
 - Drug therapy